vijaystp/kyc_on_ethereum/README.md

 However, my recent step towards deep dive in my learning path ; joining IIITB PG course enriched and enhanced my learnings.
 I added more falvor in my cooking and made an attempt to host KYC process on Ehtereum.
 I am happy to see the results as i was awarded 99.4% by the institute.
 Ofcouse , more to come as i need to complete the course which runs for next few more months.

 Here i am providing a copy of problem statement, solution and the source code to share my learning and quick screen shots.

+The smart contract is written in solidity and deployed , executed on RemixIDE.
+Detail steps are in the instructions file.

+I also create multiple peers and added into the network in the Truffle environment.
+Detail steps are in the instructions file.

+stpvk@yahoo.com